perlinm/topt/README.md

 # topt

-Tools for trajectory optimization with direct collocation.
+This package contains tools for trajectory optimization with direct collocation.